amphp/http-client/README.md

 #### Request Bodies

 `Request::setBody($body)` allows changing the request body.
-Accepted types are `string`, `null`, and `RequestBody`. `string` and `null` are automatically converted to an instance of `RequestBody`.
+Accepted types are `string`, `null`, and `HttpContent`. `string` and `null` are automatically converted to an instance of `HttpContent`.

 > **Note**
-> `RequestBody` is basically a factory for request bodies.
+> `HttpContent` is basically a factory for request bodies.
 We cannot simply accept streams here, because a request body might have to be sent again on a redirect / retry.
-Additionally, `RequestBody` allows the body to set headers, which can be used to automatically set headers such as `Content-Type: application/json` for a `JsonBody`.
-Note that headers set via `RequestBody::getHeaders()` are only applied if the `Request` doesn't have such a header.
-This allows overriding the default body header in a request.

 ```php
 $request = new Request("https://httpbin.org/post", "POST");
 $request->setBody("foobar");
 ```

-`Request::getBody()` exposes the request body of the given `Request` object and will always return a `RequestBody`.
+`Request::getBody()` exposes the request body of the given `Request` object and will always return a `HttpContent`.

 ### Response